 A traditional changing table takes up a lot of floor space and can cost upwards of $200, which is a considerable investment given how quickly they outgrow their usefulness.
-There’s absolutely nothing wrong with buying the changing table of your dreams, but there are more practical options if you’re looking to make the most of your space and budget.
+There’s absolutely nothing wrong with buying the changing table of your dreams (or choosing a secondhand option), but there are more practical possibilities if you’re looking to make the most of your space and budget.

 01 of 05

 Instead of purchasing a traditional changing table, opt for a low, sturdy dresser and convert it into a temporary changing station.
 Choose a padded changing mat with raised sides, and secure it to the top.
 Pair with a set of pretty wicker baskets or fabric bins for storing diapers and other necessities, and you’ll have everything you’ll need at arm’s reach.
 You’ll benefit from the extra storage a dresser provides and get far more use out of your purchase in the long run.

 02 of 05